 Income-based methods

-Income-based methods, like DCF, provide a detailed valuation and take into account the future potential of the business.
-However, they require precise financial projections and can be complex to carry out.
+Revenue-based methods, such as DCF, provide a detailed valuation and consider the company's future potential.
+However, they require accurate financial projections and can be complex to implement.

 Market-based methods

-Market-based methods are quick and reflect current market conditions.
+Market-based methods are fast and reflect current market conditions.
 However, they may be limited by the availability and comparability of market data.

 Method | Necessary data | Benefits | Disadvantages | When to use this method | Calculations |